openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 postMessage(messageObject: Object, options?: PostMessageOptions): void

-Sends a message to the host thread from the worker thread.
+Used by the worker thread to send a message to the host thread by transferring object ownership or copying data.

 **System capability**: SystemCapability.Utils.Lang